 Always choose attitude over experience.
 Always.Barbara Corcoran

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 10 Episode 3.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
+If you don’t see a business on this list, they were not actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.